-The Compensation Committee selected this metric to support the Company's ESG Program: commitment to being a responsible steward of our environment and the communities where we operate This metric required the Company to: (i) develop a Greenhouse Gas Emissions Management Policy for the Company's Texas projects; (ii) create an emissions inventory of all sources (mobile and stationary) for each Texas project and initiate fuel consumption tracking by individual source at each project; (iii) identify, assess and calculate a cost benefit analysis for emission reduction opportunities at the Company's Texas projects; and (iv) setup a contract with our electricity provider at Palangana to purchase renewable energy credits to ensure power to the project will be from renewal energy and all the Scope 2 emissions associated with that purchased power will be deducted from our total emissions footprint.
-This metric represented 10%, 7.5% and 7.5% of the STIP weighting for Messrs.
+ESG Program: The Compensation Committee selected this metric to support the Company's commitment to being a responsible steward of our environment and the communities where we operate.
+This metric required the Company to: (i) conduct a climate risk assessment to prepare for disclosure aligned with recommendations of the Task Force on Climate-related Financial Disclosures; (ii) measure GHG emissions at all Texas operations for Fiscal 2023; (iii) measure GHG emissions at all Wyoming operations for Fiscal 2023; and (iv) measure GHG emissions at all Saskatchewan operations for Fiscal 2023.
+This metric represented 7.5%, 6% and 5% of the STIP weighting for Messrs.
 Adnani, Obara and Melbye, respectively.
 The target level of performance required the Company to achieve any three of the four goals, the threshold level of performance required the Company to achieve any two of the four goals and the breakthrough level of performance required the Company to achieve all of the four goals.
 The result was breakthrough performance at 200%.
-As of July 31, 2022, the Company had achieved all of the four goals.
+As of July 31, 2023, the Company had achieved all of the four goals.

-Total Recordable Injury and Illness Incidence Rate: The Compensation Committee selected this metric based on the belief that the total recordable Injury and Illness Incidence Rate ("IIR") is critical to the Company's overall approach to promoting high performing safe environments.
-The Company's IIR is calculated by multiplying the total number of Occupational Safety and Health Administration ("OSHA") recordable injuries and illnesses at our operations in the U.S. by 200,000 and dividing that result by the total number of hours worked by all employees at our operations in the U.S. In this formula, 200,000 represents the number of hours that would be worked by 100 employees working 40 hours per week, 50 weeks per year, and provides the standard base for calculating incidence rates for a year pursuant to OSHA guidance.
-This metric represented 10%, 7.5% and 7.5% of the STIP weighting for Messrs.
+Total Recordable Injury and Illness Incidence Rate: The Compensation Committee selected this metric based on the belief that the total recordable injury and illness incidence rate ("IIR") is critical to the Company's overall approach to promoting high performing safe environments.
+The Company's IIR is calculated by multiplying the total number of Occupational Safety and Health Administration ("OSHA") recordable injuries and illnesses at our operations by 200,000 and dividing that result by the total number of hours worked by all employees at our operations.
+In this formula, 200,000 represents the number of hours that would be worked by 100 employees working 40 hours per week, 50 weeks per year, and provides the standard base for calculating incidence rates for a year pursuant to OSHA guidance.
+This metric represented 7.5%, 6% and 5% of the STIP weighting for Messrs.
 Adnani, Obara and Melbye, respectively.
-An IIR of zero represented the breakthrough level of performance.
-No threshold or target award opportunities were established for this metric.
+An IIR below 3.2 represented the target level of performance, an IIR below 4.8 represented the threshold level of performance and an IIR below 1.6 and no work-related fatalities represented the breakthrough level of performance.
 The result was breakthrough performance at 200%.
-The Company achieved an IIR of zero for Fiscal 2022, having no work-related fatalities, injuries or illnesses among employees at our operations in the U.S.
+The Company achieved an IIR of zero for Fiscal 2023, having no work-related fatalities, recordable injuries or illnesses among employees at our operations.

-Individual Performance: The Compensation Committee made a subjective determination of individual performance for each executive officer to determine whether the executive officer earned an award for performance in Fiscal 2022.
-This metric represented 20%, 40% and 40% of the STIP weighting for Messrs.
+Individual Performance: The Compensation Committee made a subjective determination of individual performance for each executive officer to determine whether the executive officer earned an award for performance in Fiscal 2023.
+For Fiscal 2023, this metric represented 20%, 40% and 50% of the STIP weighting for Messrs.
 Adnani, Obara and Melbye, respectively.
 Individual performance goals included maintaining a high performing leadership team, strategic planning and advancing growth objectives.
 Performance that qualified for an award at the threshold level was expected in normal operating circumstances, performance that qualified for an award at the target level was believed to be achievable only with additional efforts and results and performance that qualified for an award at the breakthrough level was determined to be achievable only with extraordinary efforts and results.
-The result was performance achieved at 200%, 200% and 100% for Messrs.
+The result was performance achieved at 200%, 200% and 60% for Messrs.
 Adnani, Obara and Melbye, respectively.